 No matter what the situation of the child is medically, it is essential to remember that courts won’t force parents to pay for medical expenses of the child.
 This is considered in the event that the other parent is paying his/her fair share.
 If there are any other additional questions regarding medical expenses, a competent attorney would be able to provide the knowledge required.

-The Law Office of Erin Morse is a Family law Firm consisting of some of the best attorneys in the state.
-Through competence, skills, and experience, attorneys from The Erin Morse Firm guarantee to make sure client cases go in the right direction.
-Contact the Erin Morse Firm now, for a consultation!
+no name is a Family law Firm consisting of some of the best attorneys in the state.
+Through competence, skills, and experience, attorneys from no name guarantee to make sure client cases go in the right direction.
+Contact the no name now, for a consultation!

 Generally, when it comes to established parenthood, there are underlying parental rights that the parents would have.
 These laws are well-established and provide parents with the rights to:

 • Legally make decisions regarding the child’s health and general welfare of the child.

 • Have legal, physical custody or visitation with their child.

 • Provide financial support to care for the child.